pmean/build-website/text/06/TwoEventsWorrisome.md

 historical comparison should not replace the comparison to the concurrent control group, but should supplement it.

 This is a very important message.
-The audience (including me, I\'m afraid to admit) was focusing on the severity of the event.
+The audience (including me, I'm afraid to admit) was focusing on the severity of the event.
 That is indeed important, but of greater importance is that certain severe events are also (thankfully) rare events.
 If an event is rare enough in the background population, then that rarity may make two events by themselves to be a very worrisome problem.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Early stopping](../category/EarlyStopping.html).